 This post may contain affiliate links.
 At no cost to you, purchases made through these links may result in a small commission for The Migrant Yogi, keeping the website up and running – thank you!

 Without a doubt, Paris is my all-time favorite tourist city.
 I generally shy away from places that are so big and busy in favor of the hidden gems Europe has to offer.
 Still, there’s something about Paris that will always hold my heart.
 And when you come to the city of lights, especially for the first time, it’s helpful to know where to go for the best views of the Eiffel Tower.
-So, I’ve compiled this list of some of the places with the most epic vantage points in one of the most beautiful cities in Europe.
+Add some of these locations to your Paris Bucket List for some epic photos!
+Here are the places with the most epic vantage points in one of the most beautiful cities in Europe.
 Bon journee!

 best views of the eiffel tower

 - rue de montessuy